Start main page content

 These principles find expression in our research projects and work streams.
 These include wealth inequality, public economies, the future of work, a sustainable and inclusive economy, intersectionality and inequality, climate, sustainability and inequality, and pre-distribution.

-The SCIS focuses on research-led teaching and learning.
-We offer a Masters in Commerce in Inequality Studies, which trains researchers and policy practitioners to understand inequality around the world, with a focus on the global South.
+• A Masters in Commerce in Inequality Studies, which trains researchers and policy practitioners to understand inequality around the world, with a focus on the global South.
 It offers a thorough and rigorous grounding in the literature, theory and methods of inequality studies, as well as in-depth exposure to current topics in inequality studies taught by those at the cutting edge of inequality research.
-The SCIS hosts a cohort of PhD students, undertaking interdisciplinary research into inequality in the global South.
-Meet our PhD fellows here.

 For more information about the Centre and our work, please contact us.